Hi, my name is Irene Triendl and I do marketing strategy for B2B tech companies.

 I work with startups, agencies, and big + little tech

-I’ve done work for some of the usual big guys – Microsoft, Salesforce, Xerox, AWS, Oracle, etc – and have created content for tons of much smaller tech startups that you probably haven’t heard of.
+I’ve done work for some of the big guys – Microsoft, Salesforce, Xerox, AWS, Oracle, etc – and have created content for tons of much smaller tech businesses and startups that you probably haven’t heard of.

 To be honest, I enjoy working for the smaller companies more.
 There’s more urgency, less hierarchy, and more freedom.
 You can make a bigger impact, and on the whole it tends to be much more enjoyable than creating yet another ebook for Microsoft.
 (But obviously, I wouldn’t say no to a well-funded big-ass company handing me a beautiful project.)

 I love B2B strategy because it’s hard.
-You can’t take shortcuts when trying to woo a seasoned B2B buyer who’s got a keen bullshit detector.
-There’s a crucial phase during strategy work, where you’ve done all your research, gathered all the knowledge, and you still haven’t cracked it.
-And you mull things over and think about them all the time, even before you go to sleep.
+You can’t take shortcuts when you’re trying to convince a seasoned B2B buyer with a keen bullshit detector.
+You’ve got to put the work in.
+There’s a crucial phase during strategy creation, where you’ve done all your research, gathered all the knowledge, and you still haven’t cracked it.
+And you mull things over and think about them even before you go to sleep.
 But when you finally do crack it, stories and messages start to fall into place.
-And when you get that bit right, it’s the most rewarding thing there is.
+And when you get that bit right, and it lands with your audience, that’s the most rewarding thing there is.

-Outside of work, I love contemporary art, cooking, cycling, cheese and cinemas.
-(Fiction, too, but it doesn’t start with a C, so it had to go.)
+Outside of work, I love contemporary art, cooking, cycling, cheese and cinemas. (literary fiction, too, but it doesn’t start with a C).

 To learn more…